1uckyneo/jagdai/README.md

 ---

-## Notify the store to update the state from components
+### Sending commands to the store in a component

-As a hook parameter of `create` function, the return value of the hook has an optional field `command`, and all fields of `command` must be of function type.
+In addition to declaring the `query` field, you can also declare the `command` field when defining a store, which represents the commands that components can send to the store.

-We can define the function to update the state in the function body and bind it to the `command` field as a command.
+For example, you can define a function in the store-definition's function body to update the state and bind it to the `command` field.

-The last field returned by `create`, the `useCommand` hook, allows us to use these `command` in the component and notify the store to update the state from components.
+The object returned by `create` also has a `useCommand` field, which is also a Hook that allows you to send commands to the store in a component.

 ```typescript
 export const {